 - Two types of flushing techniques can be employed to reduce the damage caused by these salt buffers and extend the life of the system.
-Flushing the entire HPLC flow path and optionally, flushing the back of the pump pistons using a "seal wash" system.
+Flushing the entire HPLC flow path with a solution which does not contain any buffers (to rinse it) and optionally, flushing the back of the pump pistons using a "seal wash" system.

-(2) Seal Wash System Use: A second level of flushing buffers from the system involves the use of "seal wash" pump.
-These pumps are often small peristaltic pumps with silicone tubing connected to them (Some are simply gravity fed systems where the wash solvent bottle must be kept elevated and waste tubing kept low to function).
-The tubing is connected to a metal ring which surrounds the back of the main pump's piston in such a way that it can wash liquid over it and remove these deposits.
-When run with buffers, the main HPLC pump pistons receive a thin coating of the solution each time they complete a full stroke.
-Over time, the liquid evaporate and a film of buffer salts deposit on the sapphire pistons.
-These salts accumulate and can scratch the pistol surface allowing air to enter the system or leaks to results.
+(2) Seal Wash System Use: When run with buffers, the HPLC pump's pistons are coated with buffer solution.
+Over time, the liquid evaporates and a film of buffer salts is deposit on the pistons.
+These salts accumulate and can scratch the piston surface allowing air to enter the system and/or leaks to occur (drips from behind the piston seal).
 Premature replacement of the pump head seals and pistons often results from this damage.
-Washing the internal flow path of the HPLC system (as described in section #1 above) does not wash away these salt deposits which occur outside on the piston surface.
+Washing the internal flow path of the HPLC system (as described in section #1 above) does not wash away these salt deposits.
 A "seal wash" system can be employed to assist to deal with the problem.
-The seal wash pump's inlet line can be placed in a bottle with fresh wash solution and through either an automatic timer feature set in the pump's software or through the operator manually turning the wash pump on and off, it can wash the back of the piston to remove these deposits.
-The solution used to wash the pistons will again depend on the type of mobile phase you are using (just like the HPLC flushing solvent).
-For most RP applications, I recommend a mixture of 80% HPLC Grade water and 20% Methanol.
+The seal wash pump's inlet line can be placed in a bottle with fresh wash solution and through either an automatic timer feature set in the pump's software or through the operator manually turning the wash pump on and off, it can wash the back of the piston area to rinse these deposits away.
+The rinse solution used to wash the pistons will again depend on the type of mobile phase you are using (just like the HPLC flushing solvent).
+For most RP applications, I recommend a mixture of HPLC Grade water and Methanol (50/50 to 80/20).
 Other common seal wash solutions are: 90% HPLC Grade water and 10% IPA or 80% HPLC Grade water and 20% ACN.
 For most applications, I prefer using Methanol over IPA because it is much better at dissolving many of the buffers used.
-A third option would be to use a wash solvent which is the same as your mobile phase, but without any buffers added.
+A third option would be to use a wash solvent which is the same as your mobile phase, but without any buffers added (try to include at least 20% organic content).
 Again, you must review your own method to determine which wash solution is best as their is no such thing as a 'universal' wash solution that can be used with all methods.

-If you are running Normal Phase (NP) applications, then the seal wash can also be employed to keep the pistons 'wet' during operation and avoid excessive piston squeak noise which is common when running dry solvents (e.g. Hexane).
+If you are running Normal Phase (NP) applications, then the seal wash can also be employed to keep the pistons 'wet' during operation and avoid excessive high pitched piston squeal noise, which is common when running dry solvents (e.g. Hexane).
 Manufacturers often provide special piston seals designed for use with normal phase solvents, but sometime the incorporation of the mobile phase as a seal wash solvent can lubricate the pistons well.
 IPA can often be employed as a NP seal wash solvent choice too.
-In any case, always make sure that the silicone tubing used in your seal wash pumps is fully compatible with the wash solution you choose.
+In any case, always make sure that the tubing used in your seal wash pumps is fully compatible with the wash solution you choose.